voicevibe2025/speaking-path-website/PRACTICE_TEST_GUIDE.md

 - Check microphone permissions in browser
 - Ensure Chrome/Edge (not Safari)
 - Test with Practice Question 1 first

-### Recording Doesn't Upload:
-- Check internet connection
-- Files will download locally as backup
-- Practice recordings are optional (actual test is what matters)
+- Recording not working?
+That's okay - just click through to see the interface

 ### Students Anxious About Practice:
 - Emphasize it's PRACTICE only
+- **Recordings are NOT saved** - no one will hear them
 - No scoring, no judgment
-- They can speak in any language if nervous
+- They can speak in any language, or just count "1, 2, 3..."
-- The goal is just to learn the buttons
+- The goal is just to learn the buttons and interface

 ---

 ## Summary

 ✅ **Purpose**: Familiarize students with interface
-✅ **Duration**: ~10 minutes
+✅ **Duration**: ~5-10 minutes
 ✅ **Questions**: 4 simple, easy topics
-✅ **Storage**: Separate `practice-tests/` folder
+✅ **Storage**: No recordings saved
 ✅ **Research Value**: Reduces confounding variables, improves data quality
 ✅ **Student Benefit**: Less anxiety, better actual test performance
+✅ **Efficiency**: Fast, no storage costs, purely educational

 ---